STAR: A general interactive framework for FDR control under structural constraints: Sensitivity analysis

 \section{Sensitivity analysis}

-In this Section, we examine the performance of STAR in the presense of correlated $p$-values in all three cases considered in Section \ref{sec:convex} - Section \ref{sec:DAG}.
+In this Section, we examine the performance of \star ~in the presense of correlated $p$-values in all three cases considered in Section \ref{sec:convex}, \ref{sec:tree} and \ref{sec:DAG}.
 We generate $p$-values from one-sided normal test with

 where $\mu = (\mu_{1}, \ldots, \mu_{n})$ is set to the same as in each section.
 Instead of letting $\Sigma = I_{n\times n}$ in the main text, we set $\Sigma$ as an equi-correlated matrix, i.e.

 In the following analysis, we consider both the positive correlated case where $\rho = 0.5$ and the negative correlated case where $\rho = -0.5 / n$; in the latter case, we set the coefficient proportional to $1/n$ in order to guarantee that $\Sigma$ is positive semi-definite.